nlodato6/paddle_nav/README.md

 ### What the run-compose-dev.sh Script Does
 This single script automates the entire project setup, saving you from running multiple commands manually.

+1. Start Docker services

-1. docker compose -f docker-compose.dev.yml up -d --build: This command reads the docker-compose.dev.yml file, which defines your services, networks, and volumes.
-It builds the necessary Docker images and starts all services (the Django API, the PostgreSQL database, and Nginx) in detached mode (-d).
-The --build flag ensures that the images are rebuilt if any changes have been made to the Dockerfiles.
+    docker compose -f docker-compose.dev.yml up -d --build

+    - Reads the docker-compose.dev.yml file to define services, networks, and volumes.
+    - Builds the necessary Docker images and starts all services (the Django API, PostgreSQL database, and Nginx) in detached mode (-d).
+    - The --build flag ensures that the images are rebuilt if any changes have been made to the Dockerfiles.

+2. Wait for PostgreSQL to initialize

+    sleep 10

-2. sleep 10: This is a critical step.
-It introduces a 10-second pause to give the PostgreSQL database container sufficient time to fully initialize and become ready for connections.
+    -Adds a 10-second pause to give the Postgres container enough time to fully start.

-3. docker exec paddle_nav-api-1 python /src/manage.py makemigrations and docker exec paddle_nav-api-1 python /src/manage.py migrate: These commands run Django's database migration commands directly inside the api container.
-This ensures your database schema is up-to-date with your application's models.

-4. cd ./frontend and npm run dev: The script navigates to the frontend directory and then runs the dev script defined in your package.json file.
-This starts the frontend's development server, typically powered by a tool like Vite.
+3. Apply Django migrations

+    docker exec paddle_nav-api-1 python /src/manage.py makemigrations
+    docker exec paddle_nav-api-1 python /src/manage.py migrate

+    - Runs Django’s makemigrations and migrate inside the API container.
+    - Ensures the database schema is up-to-date with the application models.

+4. Load initial SQL seed data

+    docker cp ./backend/init.sql paddle_nav-db-1:/tmp/init.sql
+    docker exec -it paddle_nav-db-1 psql -U postgres -d paddle_nav_db -f /tmp/init.sql

+    - Copies your init.sql seed file into the Postgres container.
+    - Executes it against the paddle_nav_db database, preloading tables with initial data (categories, recreation types, stations, etc).

+5. Start the frontend

+    cd ./frontend
+    npm install
+    npm audit fix
+    npm run dev

+    - Installs frontend dependencies and applies quick fixes for known vulnerabilities.
+    - Starts the frontend development server (Vite), making the app available at http://localhost:5173.

 ### Usage
 Once all services are running, you can access the application at the following URLs: